ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Create an agent

-Creates an AI agent room in the .NET AI service and binds the supplied &#x60;profileId&#x60; to it as a &#x60;Chat&#x60; assignment.
-The instruction is stored on the room as a prompt-only chat setting; a failed binding is reported as an error even though the room already exists.
+Creates an AI agent room and binds a model to it, in that order. &#x60;profileId&#x60; is required, has to be a UUID, has to name an existing profile, and that profile has to support chat - an image-only model is refused here rather than failing on every later request. &#x60;prompt&#x60; is required and is stored on the room as its standing instruction with any markup stripped, so it cannot round-trip HTML into another user&#39;s reply.
+The two steps are not atomic: when the room is created but the model binding fails, the call reports an error and the room is left behind, so re-bind it with &#x60;PUT api/2.0/ai/agents/{id}&#x60; rather than creating a second one.

 #### Parameters